Childcare for a child with disabilities

 Whichever service you decide on

 Remember, you are the expert on your child.

 - give the carer clear and detailed information about your child's needs, medication, appointments, likes and dislikes

 - take your time and visit the childminder, pre-school/playgroup or nursery (more than once if you want to)

-- agree a 'settling-in' period - this is where you stay with your child to see how the carer and child get on together.
-Then you build up to leaving for short periods of time until you are comfortable to leave your child for the session
+- agree a 'settling-in' period where you stay with your child to see how the carer and child get on together, then build up to leaving for short periods of time until you are comfortable to leave your child for the session

 The Disability Discrimination Act 1995 sets out two main duties for childcare providers: